-Beloved Danish author Hans Christian Andersen wrote many of the world's most timeless and beautiful fairytales, which run the gamut from The Little Mermaid to The Ugly Duckling to The Emperor's New Clothes.
+Beloved Danish author Hans Christian Andersen wrote many of the world's most timeless and beautiful fairytales, which run the gamut from "The Little Mermaid" to "The Ugly Duckling" to "The Emperor's New Clothes."
 Though Andersen is a legend throughout the world, not many people know that he also suffered from taphephobia, otherwise known as a fear of being buried alive.
-(Though such terror actually wasn't all that uncommon, back in the days before foolproof medical technology and foolproof embalming).
+(Though such terror actually wasn't all that uncommon back in the days before foolproof medical technology and foolproof embalming.)

 Premature burial was only one of Andersen's many phobias.
-According to his biographer, the author kept a note on or near him at all times which read "I only appear to be dead."
+According to his biographer, the author kept a note on or near him at all times which read, "I only appear to be dead."
 In his last days, he even begged his friends to cut his veins and bleed him out after his passing... all the better to ensure that he'd really bitten the dust.